baozh166/spy_vertical_engine/README.md

 ## 📁 Project Structure

-The project is organized into modular components to easy management:
+The project is organized into modular components for easy management:
 ```text
 spy_vertical_engine/
 │